SchoolOfCode/bc16-w7d3-workshop-nextjs-boilerplate-room-5-week-7/HACKATHON-PLAN.md

 🚀Stretch Goals:

-- Complete our Founders page
+- Complete our Founders pagepage ✅
-- Complete menu toggle
+- Complete menu toggle ✅
 - Review any styling and media queries
 - Create our own API